Judith Slaying Holofernes (Artemisia Gentileschi, Naples): Sources and analysis

 The episode of Judith beheading Holofernes is from a deuterocanonical book of the Bible.
 The episode is from the apocryphal Book of Judith in the Old Testament, which recounts the assassination of the Assyrian general Holofernes by the Israelite heroine Judith.
 Gentileschi draws upon the most climactic part of the Book of Judith where the beheading takes place.

 Judith Slaying Holofernes has been considered to be related to the Power of Woman theme.
 Historian Susan L. Smith defines the "power of woman" as "the representational practice of bringing together at least two, but usually more, well-known figures from the Bible, ancient history or romance to exemplify a cluster of interrelated themes that include the wiles of woman, the power of love and the trials of marriage.
 Gentileschi plays into the "wiles of woman" in her painting by literally portraying Judith at the main point of her domination over a man.
 Judith is shown as a beautiful woman, which helped her entice Holofernes, and also as a fierce heroine.

 The painting is relentlessly physical, from the wide spurts of blood to the energy of the two women as they perform the act.
 The effort of the women's struggle is most finely represented by the delicate face of the maid, who is younger than in other treatments of the same theme, which is grasped by the oversized, muscular fist of Holofernes as he desperately struggles to survive.
 Judith Slaying Holofernes utilises deeper primary colours in comparison to the Florentine version.
 Judith is shown wearing a cobalt blue dress with gold accents and her maidservant wears a red gown.
 Both women have their sleeves rolled up.
 As a follower of Caravaggio, Artemisia Gentileschi makes use of chiaroscuro in the painting, with a dark background contrasting with the light shining directly on the scene of Judith beheading Holofernes.

 History

 Little is known of the painting's early history, however many scholars believe it was created while Artemisia was still living in Rome.
-The painting was commissioned by Grand Duke Cosimo II de’ Medici, who died in 1621 shortly after the great canvas was completed.
-The Grand Duke was reportedly not pleased with the graphic virility of the final work, and it was only with great difficulty and the help of her friend Galileo Galilei that the painter managed to extract the payment, with a significant delay, that had been agreed with.
 Its location was unknown until documented in the collection of Signora Saveria de Simone in Naples in 1827.
 At some point in the painting's history, the left and top parts of the painting were cut off, leaving a curtailed version of the original painting.